 As an entrepreneur and business owner, Jason has maintained a robust client-base.
 In previous roles, Mr. Dukowski provided unparalleled advice, and implementation strategy to his clients.

-As the Company’s new Independent Director, Jason will apply his expertise in risk, compliance, and government policy to further develop NetCents’ risk assessment approach, and compliance strategies
+As the Company’s new Independent Director, Jason will apply his expertise in risk, compliance, and government policy to further develop NetCents’ risk assessment approach, and compliance strategies.

 Jason holds a BA from the University of British Columbia and regularly volunteers for the Veterans Memorial Housing Society as treasurer.